Helping You Adapt to a Changing Family Structure

 The experience of divorce is not one that people want to relive.
-It can be traumatic, numbing, overwhelming.
-It can cause hurt, anger and, sometimes, relief.
+It can be traumatic, numbing, and overwhelming.
+It can cause hurt, anger, and, sometimes, relief.
 Regardless, your life will be different going forward.
-When you decide to take this step due to reasons that may include irreconcilable differences, your safety and the safety of your children, you need the skills of an experienced and understanding Monmouth County divorce lawyer.
+When you decide to take this step due to reasons that may include irreconcilable differences, your safety, and the safety of your children, you need the skills of an experienced and understanding Monmouth County divorce lawyer.

 The Law Office of Jennifer J. McCaskill, LLC, has the compassion and skills to guide you.
 As a child of divorce, Ms. McCaskill understands what you are experiencing.
-Not only will she and her team provide you with care and comfort, but also honest and knowledgeable answers.
-She will aggressively advocate for you in all matters related to divorce from child custody and division of property to post-divorce modifications.
+She and her law group will provide you with care, and with honest and knowledgeable answers.
+She will aggressively advocate for you in all matters related to divorce and family law, from child custody and child support to postnuptial agreements and equitable distribution.

 Listening, Answering, Explaining and Understanding the Divorce Process

-Ms. McCaskill is a skilled divorce lawyer who has practiced law for over 15 years.
+Ms. McCaskill is a skilled NJ divorce lawyer who has practiced law for over 15 years.
 Her personal experiences with divorce inspired her to become a divorce lawyer and help people going through difficult family law situations.
-Her abilities have been recognized by her peers as she has been listed as a Top Rated Family Law Attorney for the past three years.
+Her abilities have been recognized by her peers as she has been listed as a Super Lawyer for the past seven years.

 At the Law Office of Jennifer J. McCaskill, LLC, our divorce attorneys handle all aspects of the divorce process.
 The most common matters typically involve:

-Divorce Mediation—If both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
-Mediation doesn’t require the assistance of a lawyer, although a lawyer can be involved.
+Monmouth County Divorce Mediation Lawyer — This may help you if both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
+Mediation doesn’t require the assistance of a law firm, although a lawyer can be involved.
 The mediator will work closely with the spouses to help them resolve any differences and reach an amicable agreement in the most economical way possible.

-Alimony— Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during marriage.
-To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s income, the marital standard of living, the duration of marriage, and several other factors.
+Monmouth Alimony Spousal Support Attorney — Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during the marriage.
+To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s ability to pay, the marital standard of living, the length of the marriage, and several other factors.

-Child Support— In New Jersey, children have a constitutional right to be financially supported by both parents.
+Monmouth Child Support Lawyer — In New Jersey, children have a constitutional right to be financially supported by both parents.
 In the event of divorce, one parent typically pays child support to the other.
-The amount of this support varies based on multiple factors, including the income of each parent, and the percentage of time the child spends with each parent.
+The amount of this support varies based on multiple factors, including the income of each parent and the percentage of time the child spends with each parent.

-Child Custody— When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
-Sometimes the parents share both physical and legal custody of the children equally.
-There is a legal presumption that parents will have an equal say in decisions regarding their children’s health, education and welfare.
-Residential custody schedules can vary anywhere between 50-50 and every other weekend, depending upon the circumstances of a number of factors.
+Monmouth Child Custody Lawyer — When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
+Most often, parents share both physical and legal custody of the children equally.
+There is a legal presumption that parents will have an equal say in decisions regarding their children’s health, education, and welfare.
+Residential custody schedules can vary anywhere between 50-50 and every other weekend, depending upon the circumstances of several factors.

-Division of Assets—New Jersey is an equitable distribution state, meaning marital assets (property acquired during the course of the marriage) must be divided equitably (fairly and reasonably).
+Monmouth Division of Assets Lawyer—Division of Assets in New Jersey is an equitable distribution state, meaning marital assets (property acquired during the course of the marriage) must be divided equitably (fairly and reasonably).
 This does not necessarily mean 50/50, and it isn’t calculated based on financial contribution alone; the non-financial contributions of a stay-at-home parent will be weighed against the financial contributions of the primary income earner, for example.
 Marital property may include real estate, investments, retirement accounts, and even a business.

-Domestic Violence Issues and Protection Orders —When a marriage or intimate relationship becomes violent, leaving can be scary.
+Domestic Violence Issues and Protection Orders — A Monmouth Domestic Violence Attorney can help you when a marriage or intimate relationship becomes violent, leaving can be scary.
 If you are in an abusive relationship, step one is to escape to a safe location as soon as possible.
 Step two is to seek legal protection, such as applying for a temporary restraining order and contacting a domestic violence attorney who can help you advocate for a final restraining order.
-You may even wish to file a civil or criminal lawsuit against your abuser.

 Our Monmouth County Divorce Lawyers Also Have Experience Helping Same-sex Couples Through Every Aspect of Divorce

-Since gay marriage became legal in 2013, thousands of couples across the country have made their union legal.
+Since same-sex marriage became legal in 2013, thousands of couples across the country have made their union legal.
 Unfortunately, along with legal marriage comes the legal divorce process.

 Divorces in a same-sex marriage often face many of the same concerns as a heterosexual marriage, namely: